Personages of Fame & Infamy

 Neutral-Evil Half-Orcish Thief

-For a Half-Orc Orazio is surprisingly handsome (even by human standards) but his looks never saved him from a youth of persecution and violence in the slums of Port Grazia.
-The orphan Orazio got involved in crime and grew to become the most in-demand assassin during the factional brawling in the old Grazia Thieves Guild.
-During his accumulation of power and land, Rufus the Perverted made occasional use of the services of the assassin and so knew and respected him for his skill and discretion.
-Also Orazio had stayed carefully independent of all thieves guild factions (never knowing who he would be contracted to kill next) so he was well placed to survive the eventual dismemberment of the Grazia Thieves Guild by the new Warlord and, even better, was chosen by Rufus to oversee the operations of his new secret spy-ring the Adamandine Network.
+For a Half-Orc Orazio is surprisingly handsome (even by Human standards) but his looks never saved him from a youth of persecution and violence in the slums of Port Grazia.
+The orphan Orazio got involved in crime and grew to become the most in-demand assassin during factional brawling among Grazian thieves.
+During his accumulation of power and land, Rufus the Dastard made occasional use of the services of the assassin and so knew and respected him for his skill and discretion.
+Also Orazio had stayed carefully independent of all criminal factions (never knowing who he would be contracted to kill next) so he was well placed to survive the eventual dismemberment of the Grazia Thieves Guild by the new Warlord and, even better, was chosen by Rufus to oversee the operations of his new secret spy-ring the Adamandine Network.
 Now at thirty Orazio has all the respect and comfort that was denied him in his youth and guards it fiercely.

 Damita the Swift